TRaSH-Guides/Guides/README.md

 # tutorials
-here you will find a collection of tutorials that I've made in the wiki.
+Here you will find a collection of tutorials that I've made.